reconstrukt/multiselect/readme.md

 --------

  - Forms behave normally, no server-side shenanigans
- - Replaced `<select>` elements continue to fire native 'change' events as expected
- - Default-selected `<option selected>` elements in HTML behave as expected
+ - Replaced `<select>` elements continue to fire native 'change' events as expected.
+Default-selected `<option selected>` elements in HTML also behave as expected.
  - Improved UX for native multiple `<select>` elements on iOS
  - Supports automatic resizing to match width + height of native `<select>`
  - Supports a 'maximum number of selections' via `maxSelections` config option